Coker's Sanitation Service Landfill

 - The state of Delaware has developed a groundwater management zone to prevent the construction of wells in the vicinity of the site.

-- Six potentially responsible parties, including McCrory Parent Corp., Rapid-American Corp., Nabisco Brands, Inc., Reichold Chemicals, Inc., and two property owners, signed a consent decree to carry out he remedy in 1992.
+- Six potentially responsible parties, including McCrory Parent Corp., Rapid-American Corp., Nabisco Brands, Inc., Reichold Chemicals, Inc., and two property owners, signed a consent decree to carry out the remedy in 1992.

 - Construction activities were completed in September 1993.

-- Subsequent monitoring has shown no evidence that the waste material or associated contaminants are migrating to groundwater or surface water.
+- Subsequent monitoring and five-year reviews have shown no evidence that the waste material or associated contaminants are migrating to groundwater or surface water.

 - Institutional Controls have been placed on the landfills to prevent direct contact with the buried waste.

 - Waste material and soil contain volatile organic compounds (VOCs) associated with latex rubber, such as ethylbenzene and styrene.
-However, recent monitoring of groundwater underlying both landfills has not detected these VOCs or other contaminants of potential concern.
+However, recent monitoring of groundwater underlying both landfills did not detect these VOCs or other contaminants of potential concern.

 - Also, while surface drainage from Landfill No. 1 flows through a wetland area on the Willis Branch of the Leipsic River, and Landfill No.2 is partially bordered by wetlands, neither surface water nor wetlands are adversely impacted by the site.